 Tom Wofford is senior vice president for Ethics and Internal Audit.
 In this role, he manages and leads the Ethics and Internal Audit functions, reporting directly to the chair of the SAIC board of directors’ audit committee and to the CEO.

 Wofford leads the design and development of SAIC’s companywide ethics program, including the Code of Conduct, ethics training, case investigative process, and associated policies and procedures.
 The Ethics function also manages investigations and analyzes case trends to report quarterly to SAIC’s executive leadership team and board of directors.

-He is also responsible for planning and executing financial and operational audits to evaluate the Company’s internal controls, its adherence to company policies and procedures, and its compliance with applicable laws and regulations.
-He provides recommendations regarding internal control enhancements and identifies areas of opportunity for profit improvement, cost control and risk mitigation.
+He is also responsible for planning and executing financial and operational audits to evaluate the company’s internal controls, its adherence to company policies and procedures, and its compliance with applicable laws and regulations.
+He provides recommendations regarding internal control enhancements and identifies areas of opportunity for profit improvement, cost control, and risk mitigation.

-A graduate of Florida State University with a degree in accounting, Tom is a member of the Ethics & Compliance Initiative, Association for Certified Fraud Examiners, and The Institute of Internal Auditors.
+A graduate of Florida State University with a degree in accounting, Tom is a member of the Ethics & Compliance Initiative, Association for Certified Fraud Examiners, and the Institute of Internal Auditors.

 SAIC is a premier technology integrator providing full life cycle services and solutions in the technical, engineering, intelligence, and enterprise information technology markets.
 SAIC is Redefining Ingenuity through its deep customer and domain knowledge to enable the delivery of systems engineering and integration offerings for large, complex projects.
 SAIC’s approximately 15,000 employees are driven by integrity and mission focus to serve customers in the U.S. federal government.
-Headquartered in McLean, Virginia, SAIC has annual revenues of approximately $4.5 billion.
+Headquartered in Reston, Virginia, SAIC has annual revenues of approximately $4.5 billion.
 For more information, visit www.saic.com.